volcano-sh/kubegene-website/content/docs/design/dynamic-concurrency.md

 # **Dynamic Concurrency feature in KubeGene**

-In the process of gene data processing, it is often necessary to read the contents of a file to control concurrent tasks, or to obtain the "output results" of another tasks.
+In the process of genome sequencing, it is often necessary to read the contents of a file to control concurrent tasks, or to obtain the "output results" of another tasks.
 For example, after splitting the sample file by a fixed size, you need to get all the set of split file names.
 Or the previous step is distributed processing, and you need to get the sum of the results.